• Skip to content

 If your baby or young child is pulling at their ears, it might be a sign that they’re tired or that their ears are blocked with ear wax.

-Ear pulling or tugging can also sometimes be a sign of a middle ear infection or external ear infection.
+Ear pulling or tugging can also sometimes be a sign of a middle ear infection or an outer ear infection.

-Does your child need to see a doctor about ear pulling?
+Does your baby need to see a doctor?

-You should take your child to the GP if your child:
+You should take your child to the GP if they:

-• is unwell and has a fever for no apparent reason
+• are unwell and have a fever for no apparent reason

-• might have put something in their ear.
+• might have put a foreign object in their ear.

 Ear pulling or tugging usually isn’t anything to worry about.